History of Jainism: Epigraphic Spread: South and West

-Epigraphic evidence confirms the traditional narrative of Jainism's early spread south.
+Epigraphic evidence confirms the traditional narrative of Jainism's spread beyond Magadha.

 The Pugalur inscriptions (c.
 2nd c.
 CE) near Karur, Tamil Nadu, record the construction of a rock shelter for a Jain monk by a Chera king.
-Other Tamil-Brahmi inscriptions at sites like the Edakkal Caves (c.
+Other Tamil-Brahmi inscriptions at sites like Edakkal Caves (c.
 3rd c.
 CE) and Arachalur Musical Inscription (c.
 2nd c.
-CE) further attest to this.
+CE) attest to a thriving ascetic culture in the Tamil region.